Mktg_Podcast-057: Strategic Reduction and Agility

 A lively discussion about 1) the most effective logos, branding and strategy, and the importance of verbal real estate; 2) recruitment marketing and how employee/employer dynamics are shifting; and 3) the high cost of metrics and how projects can turn into products.

-We start with the news of Amazon closing their physical retail (not grocery) stores and the interplay between physical and digital commerce, which leads us to emerging applications of the Metaverse and the difference between the promise of a tech trend and the reality of today’s use cases.
-We end with a discussion of outsourcing and its impact on business profits and identity.
+We start with the news of Amazon closing their physical retail (not grocery) stores and the interplay between physical and digital commerce, on to the Metaverse and today’s use cases., and ending with a discussion of outsourcing and its impact on business profits and identity.

-We discuss the challenges of “Direct to Consumer” marketing and its impact on Go-to-Market planning.
-From there, we go to branding and product advantage, covering differentiation vs. distinctiveness as well as the role of marketing, and we end this episode with the joys and complexities of color management, especially in the digital age.
+“Direct to Consumer” marketing and its impact on Go-to-Market planning.
+Branding and product advantage, differentiation vs. distinctiveness.
+Role of marketing.
+The joys and complexities of color management in the digital age.
 Join us!

 Positioning is poetry!
 Is “recruitment marketing” a new branch?
 When is brand purpose a driver of business?
 Is marketing generic or do you need product depth?
-Why is bad marketing such a common topic in marketing discussions?
 Did you say “removed negative reviews”?
 Join in!

-Wordle (recorded before it got acquired), marketing rants on Twitter, Peloton, Competitive Advantage, TikTok, and why CMOs are like radioactive material!
+This episode covers Wordle (recorded before it got acquired), marketing rants on Twitter, Peloton, Competitive Advantage, TikTok, and why CMOs, like CIOs, are like radioactive material!